29. Light waves

 If instead the gap between a flat object and a spherical surface is illuminated with monochromatic light, the effect is known as “Newton’s rings.”

-If instead of monochromatic light, polychromatic or white light is used to illuminate a thin-film, the effect can be very colorful.
+If instead of monochromatic light, polychromatic or white light is used to illuminate a thin film, the effect can be very colorful.
 This occurs, for example, on oily water puddles (as shown in Figure 29.10).
 In a thin puddle of oily water, a thin layer of oil will sit on top of the water.
-As the thickness of the oil changes at the edges of the puddle, the changing thickness and light interference results in a rainbow.
+As the thickness of the oil changes at the edges of the puddle, the changing thickness and light interference result in a rainbow.
 This is also seen in soap bubbles and other similar phenomena.

 A photograph of a rainbow pattern caused in an oil slick resting on a puddle of water.
 In the background is asphalt